nishantabanik/YT-Video-Series/GCP-Google Cloud/GitOps/GitOps using ArgoCD/README.md

 Welcome to the Argo CD GitOps Implementation Guide for Google Kubernetes Engine (GKE)!
 This guide will walk you through setting up a GitOps workflow using Argo CD, a declarative, Git-based continuous delivery tool for Kubernetes.
 Whether you're new to Kubernetes or have some experience, this guide aims to provide you with a clear path to implement GitOps principles in your GKE cluster, including application deployment, upgrades, and downgrades.

+Here's the URL Link for the YouTube video as a reference: [Watch the Kustomize Tutorial Video on YouTube](https://www.youtube.com/watch?v=79C05LcfulY)

 ![Argo CD Logo](https://argo-cd.readthedocs.io/en/stable/assets/argo.png)

 ## Table of Contents